solyarisoftware/WeBAD/README.md

    The speech is detected in real-time, just talking in front of the PC (or the tablet/ mobile phone / handset).
-   Namely: avoiding any wake-word detection algorithm.
+   Namely: **avoiding any wake-word detection algorithm**.
    You want to record the audio blob from when the user start to talk, to when the user finish the spoken utterance!

 ## What's a speech message?

 Consider user talking with the computer.
-I define "speech" an audio message (a binary Blob in some codec format) to be elaborated by some backend voicebot logic.
+I define *speech* an audio message (a binary Blob in some codec format) to be elaborated by some backend voicebot logic.

-> With *audio elaboration* I means a text transcript with an ASR engine
+> With *audio message elaboration* I means a text transcript with an ASR engine
 > (followed by a dialog manager, see my own [NaifJs](https://github.com/solyarisoftware/naifjs).
 > That's out of scope of current project.
-> We here need just to collect  the audio input, from ta web browser client, to be submitted to a backend engine.
+> We here need just to collect  the audio input, from a web browser client,
+> to be submitted to a backend engine.
 > Se also the [Architecture](#architecture) paragraph.

 In terms of syntactical analysis, for *speech* I mean the pronunciation of